Ready to feel like a goddess?

 Embark on a 30-day keto challenge

 If reading this article on Keto Goddess foods inspired you to go keto, then let’s go.
 Just dive right in with me!
-You can start your keto plan by restricting your carbs to under 50 net carbs per day!
+You can start your keto plan by restricting your carbs to 20-30 total carbs per day!
 The initial week can be a bit difficult, but once you get into it, you are sailing smoothly.
 If you aren’t sure how to do keto, then I have plenty of resources.
 After learning about your six stepping stones towards wellness on my Start Here page, then navigate through to my Keto Pantry followed by Keto Biometrics Part 1 and Keto Biometrics Part 2.
 These articles will impart to you the basics of keto.
 Once you do your initial 30 days of keto, then read my Keto-carb cycling post to learn how to start integrating carbs back in your life.

 Acknowledge your goals